 Do I Need Surgery for my Dislocated Shoulder?

-In patients with traumatic instability associated with a labral tear, surgery is indicated in cases where recurrence (additional dislocations) are documented, and a labral tear, or a ligament tear is present.
-The number of recurrent dislocations can influence the success rate of the surgery.
+In patients with more than one dislocation and a labral tear, surgery will be recommended to decrease the risk of future dislocations.
+The number of dislocations can influence the success rate of the surgery.
 Every time your shoulder re-dislocates, you are stretching the ligaments further.
-During the surgery, which is usually an arthroscopic procedure, the labral tear is reduced back to its normal position and held in place by a number of sutures or stitches as demonstrated in the video referenced above.
+During the surgery, the labral tear is put back to its normal position and held in place by a number of sutures as seen in the pictures above.

-In patients with atraumatic or multi-directional instability, surgery is only indicated after documented failure of a proper, lengthy physical therapy program.
+In patients with atraumatic or multi-directional instability, surgery is only indicated after failure of a lengthy physical therapy program.
 Many patients in this group will not require surgery.

 What are the risks of shoulder surgery?

-The risks of surgery, in general, include the risk of infection, recurrent instability (no surgery is 100% successful), nerve injuries, stiffness, loose or migrating hardware, and loss of motion.
+The risks of surgery include the risk of infection, recurrent instability (no surgery is 100% successful), nerve injuries, stiffness, loose or migrating hardware, and loss of motion.

 What is the success rate of shoulder instability surgery:

-In cases where you ligament simply stretched and you failed to improve with physical therapy, the results of surgery are less impressive than in the traumatic group.
-Success rates of 55-85% are quoted in the scientific literature.We covered this issue of failure and what surgical options come into play in this video.
+In cases where your ligament simply stretched and you failed to improve with physical therapy, the results of surgery are less impressive than in the traumatic group.
+Shoulder dislocation success rates range from of 55-85%.We covered this issue of failure and what surgical options come into play in this video.

 Because of the complexity involved in treating shoulders which dislocate often, be sure to remember that volume matters!
 You should see a shoulder surgeon who performs a significant number of these procedures each year.

-IF you live in Dutchess or Westchester Counties in NY, click the link below to book an appointment online to let my 16 years of sports medicine experience benefit you in recovering from your shoulder dislocation.
+IF you live in Dutchess or Westchester Counties in NY, click the link above to book an appointment online to let my 20 years of sports medicine experience benefit you in recovering from your shoulder dislocation.